Welcome to 4HORSES

 I always carry my heat pad, for those very cold tight areas, so this will be also used if needed.

 I spend a lot of time assessing everything I can, to offer you and your horse the best treatment possible, and provide further follow up care and advice.

 Due to my ongoing training and wide range of treatments, I base my prices by new client, follow up or routine work.

 Generally my clients fall into 3 categories:

-2) Your horse needs 2-3 follow up visits ranging between 2-8 weeks apart, which are often staggered from 2 to 4, then 8 weeks - this is generally when the horse needs varied treatments to be fully sound.
+2) Your horse needs 2-3 follow up visits ranging between 4-12 weeks apart, which are often staggered from 4 to 8, then 10 weeks plus - this is generally when the horse needs varied treatments to be fully sound.

 3) You tend to do a lot of riding, whether XC, eventing, dressage or SJ, and you want me on a routine maintenance visit every 4 weeks to keep your horse in top condition.